Jandrov/ctf-writeups/2020-Covidrql/README.md

 > I HOPE IT WAS HARD FOR YOU TO GET HERE, BUT I AM SORRY TO SAY THAT YOU HAVEN'T FINISHED YET 27 7 J92 R76 M53 16 22 27 16 DE8 29 L73 6 53 8 7

 So the ciphertext seems to be **27 7 J92 R76 M53 16 22 27 16 DE8 29 L73 6 53 8 7**.
-Time was running out and we didn't find the solution, so as I explained before, during this time, Zarkrosh and I solved the pwn challenge *babystack* and I lost the first position in a matter of minutes.
+Time was running out and we didn't find the solution, so as I explained before, during this time, Zarkrosh and I solved the pwn challenge *babystack* so I was winning, but then I lost the first position in a matter of minutes.
 But what was the last step?
 The answer was related to our former scientist!

 The text was encrypted using **periodic table cipher**.
 I didn't know this one existed, but just using for example the tool in dcode.fr you can get the solution: